Skip to main content

 One of Austria’s strengths as a location for AI research is the growing investments in ML research toward various applications rather than merely for advancing ML.
 With the existing research centers and universities, it will be a lot easier to build these bridges.
 By investing in bringing in talented people, I can see Austria becoming a center of excellence for AI in science, and perhaps one of the world’s leading locations in five years.

-I appreciate beauty in all of its manifestations, and that goes well
+I appreciate beauty in all of its manifestations, and that goes well beyond science.

 Your interests go beyond science and innovation to encompass music, photography, poetry, writing, painting, gastronomy, and sailing.
 Is this how you let your buzzing mind wander?